jumpnow/jumpnowtek-site/_posts/2018-12-21-linux-arm-shellcode-part3.md

         return 0;
     }

-Start a listener on the remote machine 192.168.10.12
+Start a listener on the remote machine 192.168.10.12.
+I am using openbsd-netcat.

     remote:$ nc -l 4444